athenaxin/PUI2016_xt483/HW7_xt483/README.md

-Draw a plot about damped oscillation, try to make it a beauty.
+Draw a plot about damped oscillation, try to make it a better plot.